MEMBERS CAMPERS

 Lloyd says he keeps his tent peg puller inside the camper out of the weather.

-Alan says, This one came with our camper, having been made up by the previous owner.
+Alan says, this one came with our camper, having been made up by the previous owner.
 Specially made for the V shaped metal pegs and works very well with them.
 Thanks to Alan for the photo.

 An easy homemade peg puller.